tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 ## Expected MVP Quality

-The MVP versions will have a "Mainstream/Mainstream+" quality grade according to my current blog draft.
-That is quality near the "Pre-Engineering" grade or one step behind the boundary between the engineering grade and general engineering.
+By my current blog draft, the MVP versions will have a "Mainstream/Mainstream+" quality grade.
+That is quality near the "Pre-Engineering Grade" or one step behind the boundary between general engineering and the engineering grade.
 In other words, two/three steps behind the engineering grade.

 Notice by "engineering grade" I mean traditional engineering with rigor.